 Lindy Benton is president and CEO of Vyne Corporation.

-For more information about Vyne Medical’s innovative revenue cycle management solutions connect with a sales representative.
+For more information about Vyne Medical’s innovative revenue cycle management solutions, contact us to schedule a call with one of our healthcare solution experts today.